-Prerequisite: Business major or minor and senior standing or approval of the Department Chair

-Examines the most significant forces in the environment of business organizations to understand how they are changing the managerial job and modifying the role of business in society.
-Current issues, including social responsibility, ethics, globalization, consumerism, and the changing internal face of organization life are studied via case analyses.
+Prerequisite: Business major or minor and senior standing or approval of the Department Chair Examines contemporary issues in the business environment to understand how they are changing the managerial job and modifying the role of business in society.
+Covers college-to-career transition with the development of an electronic portfolio that focuses on industry analysis, individual job analysis, career exploration, and job preparation.
+Students taking this course as a requirement for the Bachelor of Technology Degree will also take the capstone exit exam.